dewminigunasekera/ForestFire-StateModel/README.md

 # Forest Fire Modeling: A Statistical Mechanics Perspective

-This repository contains a spatial-temporal analysis of forest fires in Portugal, with a critical evaluation of standard regression-based modeling.
+This repository contains a spatial-temporal analysis of forest fires in Portugal (the infmous UCI forestfire dataset), with a critical evaluation of standard regression-based modeling.
 Using data visualization, coordinate-wise recurrence analysis, and insights from statistical mechanics, we argue that fire behavior exhibits state-transition characteristics that invalidate naive regression approaches.

 ## 🧠 Core Insight